boo1ean/NordCms/README.md

 ),
 ~~~

+Next you need to create the necessary database tables by running the schema.sql in the data folder.

 ###Configuration

 The cms application component supports the following configuration parameters:

 ~~~
 [php]
 'cms'=>array(
+	'class'=>'cms.components.Cms'
 	// the names of the web users with access to the cms 'users'=>array('admin'),
 	// the langauges enabled for the cms